huggingface/blog/how-to-train.md

 thumbnail: https://huggingface.co/blog/assets/01_how-to-train/how-to-train_blogpost.png
 ---

-# How to train a new language model from scratch using Transformers and Tokenizers
+<h1 class="no-top-margin">How to train a new language model from scratch using Transformers and Tokenizers</h1>

 <div class="blog-metadata">
     <small>Published Feb 14, 2020.
 Last update May 15.</small>